Xzibit: 2006–2012: Full Circle and hiatus

-2012–present: Napalm and Empire
+2012–present: Napalm, Empire, and Kingmaker

 On October 19, 2011, it was announced that the title of the album had been changed to Napalm.
 On October 9, 2012, Napalm was released and Xzibit made an appearance on the BET Cypher in the 2012 BET Hip Hop Awards.
 On October 29, 2012, Xzibit announced the Collateral Damage tour with the first 16 shows in Canada starting in early November.
 The tour eventually grew to 18 shows and Xzibit announced this was the first leg on a global tour that would continue into 2013.
 He starred in the TV movie Seal Team Six: The Raid on Osama Bin Laden as a Navy SEAL, depicting the death of Osama bin Laden.
-He also appeared in 3 episodes of Hawaii Five-0 as Jason "JC" Dekker starting in 2013.
+He also appeared in three episodes of Hawaii Five-0 as Jason "JC" Dekker starting in 2013.
 On November 8, 2013, Dutch symphonic metal band Within Temptation revealed the title, artwork and track listing of their upcoming sixth studio album, Hydra.
 Xzibit features as a guest vocalist on the third track entitled "And We Run".
 In October 2013 Xzibit released an album with the hip hop group Serial Killers alongside Demrick and B-Real.
 Xzibit recently appeared on Dr. Dre's studio album Compton, on the song "Loose Cannons" alongside Cold 187um and Sly Pyper.

 During his UK tour, Xzibit spoke with Hip-Hop Kings regarding his upcoming work.
 He confirmed a brand new album to be released in 2016 with Dr. Dre as a featured producer.
 Furthermore, Xzibit told the crowd in Manchester that he would be returning next year for the Compton Tour.
 Xzibit confirmed that Dr. Dre and Kendrick Lamar were confirmed artists who would be on the Compton Tour.

 On February 25, 2016, it was announced that he would be joining the cast of Empire, playing the character of Shyne.

+On September 25, 2024, It was announced by Conor McGregor on an Instagram post, that Xzibit joined his new record company Greenback Records.
+Xzibit performed his first live show under the new record label on Saturday, October 12 in Marbella, Spain at Bare Knuckle Fighting Championship.

 Personal life

-Xzibit and his ex-wife Krista have had two children together; Xavier and Gatlyn.
-Xavier was born prematurely on May 15, 2008, and died eleven days later.
-Xzibit has another son Tremaine Joiner (born June 8, 1995) from a previous relationship.
-The song "The Foundation" from Xzibit's debut studio album At the Speed of Life is dedicated to Tremaine.
-Krista Joiner filed for divorce in February 2021.
+Xzibit and his ex-wife Krista have had two children together, Xavier (who was born prematurely on May 15, 2008, and died eleven days later) and Gatlyn, before she filed for divorce in February 2021.
+The song "The Foundation" from At the Speed of Life is dedicated to his son from a previous relationship, Tremayne (born June 8, 1995), who is also a rapper under the name Tre Capital.

-Controversies

-Rove McManus

-In June 2007, Xzibit left the Rove Live studios in Australia before a scheduled appearance.
-Media outlets reported that it was due to Xzibit not being given stand-alone billing on the program, even though he had not even been booked in advance.
-According to Xzibit, he walked off the set after taking offense to comments made by a Rove staffer, who after informing Xzibit that his performance time would be shorter than the rapper might have liked, allegedly said: "You know, we came a long way just having you on the program."
-Xzibit took this as a racist remark, although the staffer claimed that they were merely referring to his status as a late booking.